LaunchCodeEducation/lchs-learning-objectives/unit04/modules.rst

 Goals
 -----

-- Import pre-defined Python modules into new programs
+- Import predefined Python modules into new programs
 - Create user-defined modules to export to other programs

 Objectives